-CSDA (Commercial Smallsat Data Acquisition) of NASA
+CSDA (Commercial Smallsat Data Acquisition)

 In December 2017, NASA's Earth Science Division (ESD) launched the Private-Sector Small Constellation Satellite Data Product Pilot Program CSDA with the objective of identifying, evaluating, and acquiring remote sensing imagery and data that supports NASA's Earth science research and application activities.
 1)